 Leadership, Education and Development

-The LEAD program is a business and education partnership that pairs Waco Independent School District, Rapoport Academy, Harmony Science Academy, La Vega and Midway high school students with business leaders to foster mentoring relationships that educate and expose students to various business fields.
+The LEAD program is a business and education partnership that pairs high school students from Waco ISD, Rapoport Academy, Harmony Science Academy, La Vega ISD, Midway ISD, and, for the 2018-19 school year, the Methodist Children’s Home, with business leaders to foster mentoring relationships that educate and expose students to various business fields.
 By improving the students’ knowledge of higher education and potential career paths they expand their goals for their future.
 The Greater Waco Chamber hopes to motivate them to graduate high school and pursue higher education, which in turn ensures greater employability and quality of life.

-The LEAD program is in its 10th year with a 100 percent graduation rate with all students having gone onto higher education.
-Currently, there are 143 students in the program and 73 mentors.
+The LEAD program just finished its 11th year with a 100 percent graduation rate, with all students planning to go on to higher education.
+The most recent group was made up of 187 students and 93 mentors.

 Every year, LEAD awards the Bradley Ray Hulse Memorial Scholarship to a senior in the program.
 This $20,000 scholarship is sponsored by Central National Bank and First National Bank of Central Texas, and is awarded to a LEAD student that exemplifies what the LEAD program stands for.
 The scholarship is awarded at the annual banquet at the end of the school year.